Revise pharmacokinetics in a Q&A format, with helpful tables, lists, and tags for SAQ, LAQ, and Viva questions.

 Some drugs follow zero-order kinetics and many drugs at higher concentration start following zero order kinetics, because it is not possible for the body to handle the extra amount of drug.

-First order kinetics: Examples:
+Zero order kinetics: Examples:

 Alcohol, phenytoin, tolbutamide, warfarin, theophylline, and salicylates at higher doses)

-Implications of first order kinetics:
+Implications of Zero order kinetics:

 1. Small increases in dose may produce unpredictably high concentration.